fremag/Insidump/README.md

 It's **NOT** [MemoScope 2](https://github.com/fremag/MemoScope.Net)

-MemoScope was written in 2015 with Winforms and its goal was to analyze dump files from .Net framwork 32 bit (< 4 Go) I don't think a wepapp is a good choice here so no Blazor, React etc WinForms is obsolete and I don't want to try WPF, MAUI, WinUI, Electron etc.
+MemoScope was written in 2015 with Winforms and its goal was to analyze dump files from .Net framwork 32 bit (< 4 Go) I don't think a web app is a good choice here so no Blazor, React etc WinForms is obsolete and I don't want to try WPF, MAUI, WinUI, Electron etc.

 So why not a text ui ?
 (I was a fan of [Norton Commander](https://fr.wikipedia.org/wiki/Norton_Commander) back in the days)